How to Get to the Secret Banana Beach

-Such a great place to spend an afternoon, swimming is great, snorkeling is good and you can even get a beach chair and an umbrella.
-A couple of longtail boats are gently bobbing on the clear water…. and only a handful of lucky tourists are enjoying the privilege of ‘knowing’, what more can you ask for?
-In low season, it might feel a bit abandoned, but I still like to go down there, these are places that will changes sooner than later.
+Such a great place to spend an afternoon, swimming is excellent, snorkelling is good, and you can even get a beach chair and an umbrella.
+A couple of longtail boats are gently bobbing on the clear water…. and only a handful of lucky tourists are enjoying the privilege of ‘knowing’, what more can you ask?
+In low season, it might feel a bit abandoned, but I still like to go down there, these are places that will change sooner than later.

 Banana Beach is pretty hard to find if you don’t know where to look.
-Just finding the road passing by its entrance is tricky for most visitors.
+Just spotting the road passing by its entrance is tricky for most visitors.
 The best way is to go to the airport, and when you are almost there, at the T-junction turn left instead of right as you would for Phuket Airport.
 Drive 2 or 3 km, then take the intersection on the right and follow the signs to Naithon Beach.

-Drive through Naithon Beach (which by the way, is also a nice peaceful beach, worth a stop) pass the “Andaman White Beach Resort”, take few more curves but keep your eyes on the right hand side.
-Usually a line of bikes or cars parked on the roadside will give you a hint.
+Drive through Naithon Beach (which by the way, is also a lovely peaceful beach, worth a stop) pass the “Andaman White Beach Resort”, take few more curves but keep your eyes on the right-hand side.
+Usually, a line of bikes or cars parked on the roadside will give you a hint.
 If you are lucky, the sign ‘Banana Beach’ might still be there.
 If you reached the ‘Trisara Resort’ you didn’t pay enough attention, turn around and look harder.

-Parking is scarce, but as there is not much traffic you should be safe parking on the road side.
-You’ll have to walk down a shaded hill, luckily not as steep as it used to be, and you will rewarded, the turquoise blue water appears through the trees: you have reached Phuket last secret beach.
+Parking is scarce, but as there is not much traffic, you should be safe parking on the roadside.
+You’ll have to walk down a shaded hill, luckily not as steep as it used to be, and you will be rewarded, the turquoise blue water appears through the trees: you have reached Phuket last secret beach.